 This course is the fourth and final course in the series of scholarly practice courses.
-In this course, students will analyze, interpret, and disseminate their research and systematic review, with meta-analysis findings.
-Student will use SPSS and systematic review/meta-analysis software to manage, analyze, interpret, and document the research data.
-They will critically analyze the contextual and cultural influences of data collection and analysis.
-Students will develop scholarly presentation (oral and written) which disseminates their findings in the most appropriate manner for the context.
-Prerequisite: OT 760; admission to graduate Occupational Therapy Program.
-Offered Spring.
+In this course, students analyze, interpret, and disseminate their research or systematic review.
+Students use SPSS to manage, analyze, interpret, and document the research data collected from prior scholarly coursework.
+They critically analyze the contextual and cultural influences of data collection and analysis.
+Students develop scholarly presentation (oral or written) which disseminates their findings in the most appropriate manner for the context.
+Students develop a clinical question and complete a critically appraised topic summary to share supporting evidence.
+Students continue participating in scholarly activities including data collection and data processing.
+Prerequisite: OT 760; admission to Occupational Therapy Program.
+Offered Spring, Winter.